 CMRRA issues mechanical licences through two basic plans: “Pay-As-You-Press/Import, or pursuant to the terms of CMRRA’s standard Mechanical Licensing Agreement (MLA).

 If you are manufacturing or importing physical music products in small quantities or releasing sound recordings on a one-shot or limited basis, “pay-as-you-press” licensing is the appropriate method for you.
 This applies to audio-only sound recordings, such as CDs, cassettes and vinyl recordings.
 The royalty rate for the reproduction of musical works embodied in any other merchandise, such as toys, games, or any other special product is subject to individual negotiation and is not covered by our standard “pay-as-you-press” licence.

 Applying for a “Pay-As-You-Press/Import” licence is a multi-step process.
 Here are the items you will need to submit:

 - Confirmation of Units Pressed (pressing order, invoice, or letter from the presser confirming the total number of units to be manufactured)

 - Completed Application for Mechanical Licences Form (Excel version, PDF version, or Print version)

 - Completed CMRRA Royalty Calculation Sheet – ONLY REQUIRED IF USING THE PDF OR PRINT VERSION

-- Royalty Payment (cheque, money order, or in-person credit/debit transaction at our office)
+- Royalty Payment (online credit card payment, cheque, money order, or in-person credit/debit transaction at our office)

 Each of these items is outlined in detail below.